moja-global/FLINT.Cloud/docs/deployment/index.rst

    az appservice plan create --name myAppServicePlan --resource-group myResourceGroup --is-linux

 Create the web app with the ``az webpp create`` command.
-Since we are deploying two images to two different web apps, you would need to specify the commands twice.
-To deploy, ``rest_api_gcbm`` to the first web app and ``rest_api_flint.example`` to the second web app, run the following commands:
+Since we are deploying two images to two different web apps, you need to enter these commands twice.
+To deploy ``rest_api_gcbm`` to the first web app and ``rest_api_flint.example`` to the second web app, run the following commands: